 After updating Galaxy S9 or S9+ to Android Pie, you can use the new rotation toggle to change screen orientation on-the-fly when auto-rotate is turned off.
-You can even lock the screen orientation to landscape mode with the rotation toggle (aka orientation lock).
+You can even lock the screen orientation to landscape mode with this toggle (aka orientation lock).

 Many Galaxy S9 and S9+ owners find this feature extremely useful once they realize the functions of the small rotation toggle icon.